The Amazing Spiritual Significance of Bread in the Bible

 God’s Eternal Presence

-In Moses’ time, the high priests were directed to build a table made of acacia wood and place it on the north side of the Holy Place of the temple (Exodus 25:30; Leviticus 24:5-9).
-Twelve loaves of bread called showbread were laid on the table to represent the twelve tribes of Israel.
+In Moses’ time, God directed the high priests to build a table made of acacia wood and place it on the north side of the Holy Place of the temple (Ex 25:30; Lev 24:5-9).
+God then commanded them to place twelve loaves of bread called showbread on the table to represent the twelve tribes of Israel.

-The bread wasn’t offered to God like the food offered to pagan gods; rather, the loaves were a form of thanksgiving for God’s constant care and presence.
-It also was used as a peace offering (Leviticus 7:12) and an offering of first fruits or tithing (Numbers 15:17-20).
-These offerings were called the bread of His Presence (in Hebrew, the bread “of His face”) and were made not only to God but also in His presence.
+Bread was also a peace offering (Lev 7:12) and an offering of first fruits or tithe (Num 15:17-20).
+These offerings were called “the bread of His Presence” (in Hebrew, “the bread of His face”), so named because they were made not only to God but also in His presence.

-In the New Testament, the showbread was used as a memorial symbol for Jesus and His sacrifice on the cross, which Jesus signified in the Last Supper in Matthew 26:26.
+In the New Testament, priests used the showbread as a memorial symbol for Jesus and His sacrifice on the cross, based on the Last Supper in Matthew 26:26.

 “Most assuredly, I say to you, Moses did not give you the bread from heaven, but My Father gives you the true bread from heaven.
 For the bread of God is He who comes down from heaven and gives life to the world.”
 John 6:32-33

-Today, we use bread in our communion ceremonies to remember Jesus’ work of salvation and redemption on the cross and to praise Him for His constant presence and faithfulness.
+Since that time, we have continued to use bread in our communion ceremonies to remember Jesus’ work of salvation and redemption, and to praise Him for His constant presence and faithfulness.

 Other Symbols of Bread

-You can find bread in many other places in the Bible.
-Here’s a very small, quick sample.
+Bread is also found in many other places in the Bible.

 • Poverty (Amos 4:6)